15 Different Types of Forging Tools and Their Uses

 1. Forging Dies

 Press dies have a hefty cutting edge.
 They push through metal to form shapes like bends, curves, angles, and rolls.
-They’re often shaped into cylinders with tapered ends called shears or punches to cut metal away.

 This die removes unwanted material after punching down sheets into flat parts or forming hot wire slices into pieces with holes.

 Another forging due is the open die.
 The open die forging process involves shaping a piece by striking it from one side and pushing it out from the other side.
-The sheet is held securely on one side while being hit from the other.

 Other types of forging dies may do nothing more than add decorative elements to your projects or serve as finishing touches.